2 – Can’t find what you want? Try nearby cities and commute with Ryanair or Easyjet

 The airline phone reps are capable of some amazing things, and they might have the right trick to get you where you want, when you want.
 Their magic just might be worth the telephone booking fee.

 #7 – Build-up Starwood points since they can be transferred to almost any airline

 There is nothing worse than being one or two thousand points away from an award ticket.
 Always make sure you carry a balance of SPG points, Chase Ultimate Rewards, or Amex Membership Rewards points, just in case you need to top off your airline account.

 #8 – Consider Southwest since you can cancel award bookings

 I love Southwest and one of the great perks is the ability to cancel award bookings.
-Southwest also features dynamic award pricing so if there is a sale the amount of points required will decrease.
-If you find the same flight for less points later on, cancel your prior award booking and rebook for less points.
+Southwest also features dynamic award pricing so if there is a sale the number of points required will decrease.
+If you find the same flight for fewer points, later on, cancel your prior award booking and rebook for fewer points.
 Don’t forget about the incredible Southwest Companion Pass as well.

 #9 – Avoid award bookings 21 days before departure

 American and United charge $75 extra for award bookings 21 days before departure.
 Thankfully Delta does not charge extra for last minute bookings.
 Foreign airlines rarely charge any fees for last minute bookings.

 #10- Be flexible

 The airlines want you to spend more miles if they can!
 Never settle for expensive awards if you can avoid it.
 Take your time and research where you want to go and which rewards programs offer the best routing.
 Use FlyerMiler to help!